-March is a good month for bank promotions from both big and small banks.
+August is a good month for bank promotions from both big and small banks.
 Banks are giving away a lot of free cash to attract new customers and get them to open up accounts.
 The banks listed below have some pretty sweet deals that you should take advantage of if you are in the market for a new bank.

 Discover Card has included two new credit cards: the Discover it chrome and Discover it chrome for Students.
 The Discover it® chrome for Students includes features commonly found with Discover cards, such as the benefit of low fees and a rewards program for earning cash back on purchases.

 However, the biggest difference between the Discover it for Students and the chrome version is that chrome offers a different and possibly better rewards program.